 With this, you have seen the impact AES Encryption has on the global stage, with many systems needing a secure channel of authentication as DES collapsed.
 With many bases to cover in cybersecurity, cryptography is one of the most crucial aspects, even though several other topics are essential to excel as a cybersecurity expert.

 Simplilearn offers a “Cybersecurity Expert” course designed to equip you with all the skills necessary to start or promote your career in cybersecurity.
 It doesn’t have any academic pre-requirements, and the introductory module will prepare beginners for the course ahead.
 Training for highly sought-after certifications like CompTIA Security+, CEH, CISM, and CISSP is at the forefront of this course, preparing you for the best jobs being offered in the industry.

 Transform your cybersecurity career and become an industry-ready professional by enrolling in our Advanced Executive Program in Cybersecurity today.

 This tutorial explores the need for AES Encryption, its origin and process of encryption, all the way up to its applications, and a direct comparison with the DES algorithm.
 Hope this tutorial has been of value to you.

-If you are looking to learn further on encryptions, cryptography and other fundamental concepts and skills in cybersecurity, Simplilearn’s Cyber Security Expert Master’s program should be a great fit for you.
-Featured as the Best Cybersecurity Bootcamp in 2021 by Course Report, this program covers all the fundamental and advanced aspects of cybersecurity and provides you the right job-ready training you need to become a world-class cybersecurity expert today.
+If you are looking to learn further on encryptions, cryptography and other fundamental concepts and skills in cybersecurity, Simplilearn’s Advanced Executive Program In Cyber Security program should be a great fit for you.
+This program covers all the fundamental and advanced aspects of cybersecurity and provides you the right job-ready training you need to become a world-class cybersecurity expert today.
 Explore the program today.